Last Updated 29/07/2022.

-Sukhothai is a city in central Thailand and home to Thailand’s first ancient captial.
-For lovers of history and culture Sukhothai is a must visit and we’d encourage anyone to add Sukhothai to their Thailand itinerary.
+Sukhothai is a city in central Thailand and home to Thailand’s first ancient capital.
+For lovers of history and culture, Sukhothai is a must-visit and we’d encourage anyone to add Sukhothai to their Thailand itinerary.
 However, getting to Sukhothai isn’t so easy, it’s a little off the main train lines, so buses, private tours and transfers could be what you need.
 Information on visiting Sukhothai, touring the UNESCO listed Sukhothai Historical Park, where to stay, touring by bike, golf buggy and more.
-Everything you need to know to organise a trip to Sukhothai
+Everything you need to know to organise a trip to Sukhothai Thailand.

 Sukhothai Historical Park

 Sukhothai was the 13th century capital of Thailand and is the first ancient capital of Siam after unification and before the Ayutthaya era.